HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

 Follow the steps to create a new content template with auto-populated location from the Dashboard view:

-1. From the HCL Digital Experience 9.5 Content Composer Dashboard, select a Site Area.
+1. From the HCL Digital Experience 9.5 Content Composer Dashboard, select a Location.
 2. Click **Create** then select **Content**.

     ![](../../../../../assets/HCL_Content_Composer_create_content_auto_locate.png)